 - USMLE or COMLEX Step 1 and 2 Scores - report for all steps taken as they become available

 Frequently Asked Questions:

 Q: When may I begin to apply for this resident program?

 A: We begin taking applications September 15th.
 Applications are accepted ONLY through the Electronic Residency Application Service (ERAS).

 Q: What are the qualifications necessary for applying to our program?

-A: The Admissions Committee, which consists of three faculty members, will screen all applications for evidence preparedness, academic achievement, ability, communication skills and personal qualities such as motivation, integrity and professionalism.
+A: The Admissions Committee will screen all applications for evidence of preparedness, academic achievement, ability, communication skills and personal qualities such as motivation, integrity and professionalism.
 Graduates of medical schools outside the United States and Canada will be considered if they have received a currently valid certificate from the Educational Commission for Foreign Medical Graduates (ECFMG) or have successfully completed a Fifth Pathway program provided by an LCME accredited medical school.

 Q: Do you sponsor any visas?